 At Old Towne Orange Plaza, also called The Orange Circle, at 1 Plaza Square (where Chapman Avenue meets Glassell Street).

-The Christmas Market runs all day from 10:00 AM.
-The musical program begins at 5:15 PM with carols, an orchestra, and the Candlelight Choir Procession, with the tree lighting as the cap.
+The Christmas Market runs all day.
+The musical program begins in the early evening with carols, an orchestra, and the Candlelight Choir Procession, with the tree lighting as the cap.

 A long-standing Orange tradition where a choir processes through the Plaza by candlelight singing carols.
 It’s a defining part of the city’s holiday character and one of the more visually striking small-city traditions in OC.